yolandazhang18/Seattle-Airbnb-Data-Analysis/README.md

 In this project, I will use the Seattle Airbnb dataset to practice data loading, data cleaning, data imputation, data visualization, feature selection and feature engineering, data modeling, and sentiment analysis using machine learning.

-Throughout this work, I will be focusing on answering the following questions:
+Throughout this project, I will be focusing on the following questions:

-1. What's the best time to visit Seattle with for affordable stays/profitable rentings?
+1. What are the busiest (and most profitable) times of the year for Seattle hosts?

-2. What are the main drivers for a high listing prices (time, location, amenities)?
+2. What are the main drivers for higher listing prices?

-3. What the visitors care most about their stays?
+3. What do visitors care most about their stays?

 ## Data Source